awsdocs/aws-lambda-developer-guide/doc_source/java-logging.md

 1. Choose a log stream\.

 Each log stream corresponds to an [instance of your function](runtimes-context.md)\.
 A log stream appears when you update your Lambda function, and when additional instances are created to handle multiple concurrent invocations\.
-To find logs for a specific invocation, we recommend intrumenting your function with AWS X\-Ray\.
+To find logs for a specific invocation, we recommend instrumenting your function with AWS X\-Ray\.
 X\-Ray records details about the request and the log stream in the trace\.

 To use a sample application that correlates logs and traces with X\-Ray, see [Error processor sample application for AWS Lambda](samples-errorprocessor.md)\.